josephhaaga/clerk-timestamp/README.md

 * `prefix` specifies the timestamp prefix
 * `suffix` specifies the timestamp suffix

-Add them to your `clerk.conf` config file, as show in this example:
+Add them to your `.clerkrc` config file, as show in this example:
 ```
 [DEFAULT]
 ...